Last Updated on November 14, 2018

 Procedure

-After obtaining an intravenous access and a fluid is started.
-The patient is given prophylactic antibiotics.
+After obtaining intravenous access, fluid is started.
+The patient may be given prophylactic antibiotics.

 The back is cleaned with betadine and prepared.

-A typical nonpainful lumbar disc should be able to hold pressure up to at least 90 mm H2O.
+A typical nonpainful lumbar disc should be able to hold pressure up to at least 90 psi.

-The patient is questioned for location, intensity, and quality of pain produced by injection of the material and should quantify his pain on a scale of 0 to 10.
+The patient is questioned for the location, intensity, and quality of pain produced by injection of the material and should quantify pain as follows

-Videotaping during discography is of both of the disc injection phases and the patient’s facial expression can help the surgeon to determine the response.
+Videotaping during discography is of both of the disc injection phases and the patient’s facial expression can help the surgeon to determine the response and mannerisms.
+Exaggerated pain mannerisms may suggest poor surgery-related outcomes.

 Attention should be paid to note whether the pain is similar to or exactly like the symptoms for which the patient seeks relief.
 The location of the pain and its intensity should be noted.